TibFinance/TibPhpSdk/README.md

             if($responseObejct->HasError){
                 // Do Something in Case of the Response Object HasError returns True }else{
-                // Do something in the Call of a Successfull operation.
+                // Do something in the Case of the Response Object HasError returns false.
             }
         }
     }